mobily-enterprises/docco-next/README.md

 each element has two properties, the leading `docsText` and the trailing `codeText`.
 After running `formatSections()`, each element will also have `docsHtml` and `codeHtml` (their respective HTML versions).
 This is done using `markdown` for the docs, and `shiki` for the code.

+If a plugin was
+specified, the following functions from the plugin may be run:

-If a plugin was specified, the filter `plugin.beforeMarked` will be run before feeding the text to Marked.
+* `plugin.beforeMarked` --  run before feeding the text to Marked.
 This allows users to extend Markdown as neeed.
+* `plugin.afterHtml` -- run after the HTML has been generated
+* `plugin.finalPass` -- run once the whole file has been generated and it's ready to be written on the disk.

 Since Markdown documentation can _also_ contain code (by indenting 4 spaces), the `shiki` option is set for Markdown, instructing it what to do when